PeggyJV/sommelier/docs/core/proto-docs.md

 <a name="allocation.v1.QueryCommitPeriodResponse"></a>

 ### QueryCommitPeriodResponse
-QueryVotePeriodResponse is the response type for the Query/VotePeriod gRPC method.
+QueryCommitPeriodResponse is the response type for the Query/VotePeriod gRPC method.

 | Field | Type | Label | Description |